 Substance abuse can be a warning sign

 A crushing depression can make everyday life feel incredibly hard, if not impossible.
 So people may do whatever they can to cope with their feelings, even if that “solution” ends up making the problem worse—like abusing drugs or alcohol.
 In addition, some substances may also increase the risk of having thoughts of suicide.
-A 2014 study of adolescents and young adults in the journal Drug and Alcohol Dependence found that alcohol and cigarette use was linked to a later risk of suicidal thoughts, while suicidal thoughts were linked to a later risk of using drugs or marijuana.
+A 2014 study of adolescents and young adults in the journal Drug and Alcohol Dependence found that alcohol and cigarette use was linked to later risk of suicidal thoughts, while suicidal thoughts were linked to later risk of using drugs or marijuana.

 “They see substances as a way to get relief from, or numb, the pain,” Musok says.
 If you have a loved one struggling with substance abuse, it’s important to realize that this puts them at a much higher risk of suicide, she adds.